graphpaperpress/Sell-Media/readme.txt

 * Double check your Sell Media Settings after upgrading

 == Changelog ==

+= 1.6.8 =
+* Tweak: Pending items are no longer displayed when the download history shortcode is used
+* Tweak: Improved email reliability by embedding the license description as apposed to attaching it
+* Tweak: Country and State are now required
+* Tweak: Updated `sell_media.pot` file
+* Bug: Fixing issue when license was toggled after the size was toggled, an incorrect license was applied

 = 1.6.7 =
 * Tweak: Updating shortcode instructions in `readme.txt`